Zeus virus. 6 versions revealed (2021 removal guide)

 Your System Has Detected Zeus Virus

-This technical support scam trying to scare people into thinking that their PCs are infected with malware has been detected in the second half of March 2018.
+This technical support scam trying to scare people into thinking that their PCs are infected with malware was detected in the second half of March 2018.
 Potential victims of the scam can be exposed to the “Your System Has Detected Zeus Virus” new tab URL on a regular basis if the system is infected with an adware program.
-In some of the cases, people can be redirected to this fake domain after clicking on a malicious link or advertisement.
+In some cases, people can be redirected to this fake domain after clicking on a malicious link or advertisement.

 Windows Support Alert